 Sir Robert ffolkes

 1.Apologies.
-These were received from: Committee Members Mr J. Wingfield and Mrs S. Harrison; and also from: Mr S. Bullard, Mrs E. Curtis, Mrs. G. Kay, Mr T. Kay, Ms E. Lloyd-Jones, Mr and Mrs M. Palmer, Mrs H. Todd, Mrs J. Tibbetts, Dr and Mrs A. Torrance and Mrs. Ann Wootten.
-2.Minutes of 13th AGM.
-Held at Morston Village Hall on Saturday 13th June 2015 at 6.30 pm.
+These were received from: Committee Member Mrs S. Harrison; and also from Mr and Mrs D. Carnwath, Mrs. G. Kay, Ms E. Lloyd-Jones, Mrs. T. Gibson, Dr and Mrs A. Torrance, Mr and Mrs D. Pell and Mrs. Ann Wootten.
+2.Minutes of 14th AGM.
+Held at Morston Village Hall on Saturday 25th June 2016 at 6.30 pm.
 Proposed as correct by Dr Tibbetts, seconded by Mr Metcalfe, they were unanimously approved and were signed by the Chairman as a True Record.
 3.Matters Arising.
 The Chairman announced that the PCC had again proposed Mr Wingfield as their representative on the FMC Committee.
 Approved unanimously.
 4.Annual Appointments/Reappointments.
-Mr Rob Metcalfe proposed the re-election of Mrs Carole Bean, Dr Antonia Hardcastle, Mrs. Susy Harrison and Dr Peter Tibbetts to the Committee.
-This was seconded by Mrs Mally Bullard.
-(Mrs. Mally Bullard and Mr Rob Metcalfe were re-elected in 2015).
-The appointments were approved unanimously.
-5.Committee vote for Chairman and Secretary.
+Mr Joc Wingfield proposed the re-election of Mr Rob Metcalfe to the Committee.
+This was seconded by Dr Peter Tibbetts.
+(Mrs Carole Bean, Dr Antonia Hardcastle, Mrs Susy Harrison and Dr Peter Tibbetts were re-elected in 2016).
+The appointment was approved unanimously.
+5.Appointment of New Committee Member.
+Dr Peter Tibbetts proposed the appointment of Mrs Sandra Morris to the committee to replace Mrs Mally Bullard, who is standing down having served on the committee since the foundation of the ‘Friends’ in 2003.
+This was seconded by Mr Rob Metcalfe and approved unanimously by the committee.
+A vote of thanks for Mrs Mally Bullard was proposed by Mr Joc Wingfield and unanimously supported by the committee.
+6.Committee vote for Chairman and Secretary.
 Dr Tibbetts was nominated for the combined position of Chairman and Secretary.
-This was proposed by Dr Antonia Hardcastle and Seconded by Mrs Carole Bean.
+This was proposed by Mr Rob Metcalfe and seconded by Dr Antonia Hardcastle.
 The appointment was approved unanimously.
-6.Committee vote for Deputy-Chairman and Treasurer.
-The Chairman proposed Mrs Carole Bean to be re-elected as Deputy-Chairman and Mr Rob Metcalfe to be re-elected as Treasurer.
-This proposal was seconded by Mrs. Mally Bullard.
+7.Committee vote for Deputy-Chairman and Treasurer.
+The Chairman proposed Mrs Carole Bean to be re-elected as Deputy-Chairman (seconded by Mr Joc Wingfield) and Mr Rob Metcalfe to be re-elected as Treasurer (seconded by Mrs Carole Bean).
 The appointments were approved unanimously.
-7.New Committee Member.
-There was a discussion regarding possible replacements for Mrs Mally Bullard, who, after many years of service, has stated that she wishes to stand down from the committee, although she would be happy to continue helping at events.
 8.Treasurer’s Report.
-(FY 2014-2015).
-Mr Metcalfe presented the accounts and stated that the FMC’s income was down by almost £4000 on last year.
-This was due largely to there being an additional event (F1 Talk and dinner) in 2014-15, which was not repeated in 2015-16.
-The decrease was somewhat counteracted by an increase in the takings of the Book Sale of nearly £1600.
-The usual expenditure was similar to last year.
-However, overall, expenditure was down by nearly £700, due to the absence of the F1 event.
-The balance of income over expenditure was therefore down by £3,200 at just over £12,500.
-The balance in the Current Account is, consequently, up to just under £61,400.
-There was a discussion regarding the possibility of opening a separate bank account (a Restricted Income Fund) for donations received specifically for the restoration of the Decalogue.
-The “Friends” have been offered £10,000 by an anonymous donor for this specific purpose.
-The question is to what degree should it be restored?
-It was agreed that the Chairman would write to the PCC to start a discussion on the subject.
-9.The PCC Architectural Adviser’s Report.
-Mr David Carnwath RIBA FRSA presented his report on the current state of All Saint’s Church.
-Specific work phases have been identified, as follows:
+(FY 2016-2017).
+Mr Metcalfe presented the accounts and stated that the FMC’s income was up more than £5500 on last year.
+This was due largely to the increased takings at the 2016 Book Sale.
+The usual expenditure was similar to last year, but with a slight increase in the Book Sale costs due to advertising and new bannering.
+The balance of income over expenditure was therefore up by £5,000 at just over £17,600.
+The balance in the Current Account is, consequently, up to just under £79,000.

-Mr Metcalfe announced that the Book Sale would be on 29th April – 1st May.
+Mr Metcalfe announced that the Book Sale would be on 5th – 7th May 2018.

-The 2017 AGM will be on Saturday 24th June
+The 2018 AGM will be on Saturday 16th June.